 Bus rides start from 2 CHF for a short single ride to 15 CHF for unlimited rides across the country for a full day.

 Another option is to grab one of the free rental bikes that are scattered across the country.
 There are 100 kilometres of cycle paths in Liechtenstein for those of you who like to explore on two wheels.

-If you like your tourist activities cheesy and bright red, and don’t like to walk, you could hop on the Vaduz City Train (10.50 CHF) to learn about the city’s main attractions.
+If you like your tourist activities cheesy and bright red, and don’t like to walk, buy your tickets in advance for the Vaduz City Train (10.50 CHF) to learn about the city’s main attractions.

 Alternatively, a lot of people decide to hire a car and drive around Liechtenstein and its surrounding countries.
 To rent a car for a week from Zurich, you’ll be looking at around 25 CHF a day, and you’ll need to carry an International Driving Permit if you don’t have a license that’s in German.
 I usually head to Skyscanner to search for deals on car rentals.

 The Cost of Food in Liechtenstein

 Food was pretty pricey in Liechtenstein, and you’ll be looking at spending around 60-70 CHF a day if you plan on eating in restaurants.

 We averaged around 18 CHF for breakfast, 20 CHF for lunch, and 25 CHF for dinner.
 We didn’t drink alcohol while we were in Liechtenstein either, so that’ll add another 7 CHF (beer) or 25 CHF (bottle of wine) on top of that.